 If a consumer has remained in a job and enjoyed good salary increases, it doesn’t necessarily mean you should have advised them to buy added years.

-As well as the potential expense and inflexibility of an added years AVC scheme, we’ll also consider whether it offered any other relevant benefits for the consumer, such as widow’s and dependants’ benefits.
+As well as the potential expense and inflexibility of an added years arrangement, we’ll also consider whether it offered any other relevant benefits for the consumer, such as widow’s and dependants’ benefits.

 Following concerns about pension mis-selling, the Financial Services Authority (FSA) required financial businesses to carry out a limited review of FSAVC policies sold between 29 April 1988 and 15 August 1999.